-Processes a.
+3.1.
+Processes

-Budget estimates are exactly that - estimates of spending and income made at a point in time and which will change as circumstances change.
-This statement about the robustness of estimates cannot give a 100% guarantee about the budget but gives Members reasonable assurance that the budget has been based on the best available information and assumptions available at the time.

-In order to meet the requirement on the robustness of estimates a number of key processes have been put in place, including:

-- The issuing of clear guidance to Departments on preparing budgets; - The development of Council wide risk assessment: - The use of budget monitoring and its escalation process to identify risks; - The Council's S151 Officer providing advice throughout the process of budget preparation and budget monitoring; - The Chief Executive and Deputy Chief Executives review of their budgets and budget sensitivities; - A review of budget proposals by CMT from June 2017 to February 2018: - A review of budget proposals by Executive Members from September 2017 to February 2018; - Enquiries made directly by the Section 151 Officer and Finance Officers

-Notwithstanding these arrangements, which are designed to test the budget throughout its various stages of development, considerable reliance is placed on the Chief Executive, Deputy Chief Executives and Directors having proper arrangements in place to identify issues, project costs, service demands, to consider value for money and efficiency, and to implement changes in their service plans.
-This is supported by appropriately qualified financial staff.

-A summary of the key budget assumptions considered by Departments in terms of assessing the robustness of their budgets are shown below;

-- The treatment of inflation and interest rates. - The treatment of demand led pressures. - The treatment of efficiency savings/productivity gains. - The financial risks inherent in any significant new funding partnerships. deals major outsourcing or developments. - The availability of other funds to deal with major contingencies.
+- 3.1.1.
+Budget estimates are exactly that estimates of spending and income made at a point in time and which will change as circumstances change.
+This statement about the robustness of estimates cannot give a 100% guarantee about the budget but gives Members reasonable assurance that the budget has been based on the best information and assumptions available at the time. - 3.1.2.
+In order to meet the requirement on the robustness of estimates a number of key processes have been put in place, including: - a) The issuing of clear guidance to Services on preparing budgets; - b) The development of a Council wide risk assessment; - c) The use of extensive budget monitoring and its escalation process to identify risks; - d) The Council's S151 Officer providing advice throughout the process of budget preparation and budget monitoring; - e) The Chief Executive and Executive Directors review of their budgets and appropriate sensitivity analysis; - A review of all budget proposals and implications by CMT from April 2019 to February 2020; - g) A review of budget proposals and implications by Cabinet Members from June 2019 to February 2020; - h) Enquiries made directly by the Section 151 Officer and Finance Officers - 3.1.3.
+Notwithstanding these arrangements, which are designed to rigorously test the budget throughout its various stages of development, considerable reliance is placed on the Chief Executive, Executive Directors and Directors having proper arrangements in place to identify issues, project costs, service demands, to consider value for money and efficiency, and to implement changes in their service plans.
+These arrangements are supported by appropriately qualified financial staff. - 3.1.4.
+A summary of the key budget assumptions considered by Services and financial staff in terms of assessing the robustness of their budgets are shown below; - a) The treatment of inflation and interest rates. - b) The treatment of demand led pressures. - c) The treatment of efficiency savings/productivity gains.

-- The Department's track record in budget and financial management. - The Department's capacity to manage in-year budget pressures.

-The full key budget assumptions and comments by the Chief Executive and Deputy Chief Executives have been used in constructing the current year's budget.

-Corporate and departmental processes will continue to be improved in future years.
-Particularly over the last few years there has been a continued emphasis on a robust scheme of budget monitoring and additionally the regular review and monitoring of the annual budget savings that was introduced by the current Director of Finance & Resources and will continue in 2018/19.

-Additionally, with the continuous development of the ERP system (Agresso) covering both Financial and HR systems this has improved the authority's capacity to monitor the overall budget.
-Continual improvement in these processes will assist in prevention or earlier identification of issues to be dealt with in the budget and Medium Term Financial Strategy and allow for any in-year rebalancing to be undertaken if required.
-Nevertheless in preparing such a complex budget, unforeseen issues will arise throughout the year and in future years.
+- d) The financial risks inherent in any significant new funding partnerships, major outsourcing deals or major capital developments. - e) The availability of other funds to deal with major contingencies. - f) The Service's track record in budget and financial management. - g) The Service's capacity to manage in-year budget pressures. - 3.1.5.
+The full key budget assumptions and comments by the Chief Executive and Executive Directors have been used in constructing all budget proposals. - 3.1.6.
+Corporate and service processes are under continuous review and improvement.
+Over the last few years there has been a sustained emphasis on a robust scheme of budget monitoring with an improved reporting format to Cabinet and Members in 2019/20.
+Additionally, the regular review and monitoring of the annual budget savings that was introduced by the current Executive Director of Finance & Resources will continue in 2020/21. - 3.1.7.
+There is also clear plans in place for the continuous improvement and development of the ERP system (Business World) covering both Financial and HR systems.
+This will strengthen the authority's capacity and ability to monitor more effectively the overall budget.
+Continual improvement in these processes will also assist in the prevention or at least the earlier identification of issues to be dealt with in the budget and Medium Term Financial Strategy and allow for any in-year rebalancing to be undertaken as soon as possible if required.
+Nevertheless in preparing a comprehensive budget for such a complex Organisation, unforeseen issues will undoubtedly still arise throughout the year and in the future.

-b.
+3.2.
 Robustness of Estimates - General Fund Revenue Budget